Rosuav/TwitchTips/StreamerAdviceQuestions.md

   - Youtube Music Library:
     - William Tell Overture: muted
     - Sugar Plum Fairies: not muted as bgm, retest as opening music
-    - Waltz of the Flowers: not muted as bgm, retest as opening music
+    - Waltz of the Flowers: muted
     - Ride of the Valkyries: not muted as bgm, retest as opening music
     - 1812 Overture: muted
 * Random tools that may or may not be useful: